vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/10_pArvatIs_Svayavara.md

 and not vice versa.
 The textual distortions that the Brahmapurāṇa has in

-common with the Liṅgapurāṇa and Māheśvarakhaṇd

-. a, notably in the passages
+common with the Liṅgapurāṇa and Māheśvarakhaṇḍa, notably in the passages

 SP 35–38 and SP 48–49, seem to point to a slightly altered version of the S